elisepinot/oc-argent-bank/README.md

-# Project #10 - Argent Bank API
+# Project #13 - Argent Bank API

-This codebase contains the code needed to run the backend for Argent Bank.
+This codebase contains the code needed to run the backend for Argent Bank and the frontend

 ## Getting Started